nicolafisherwriter/nfwdg/_notes/since I started Ship 30 for 30 my sentences have got shorter!.md

 ---
-Date: 7th November, 2021

-Link: sentences
+title: since I started Ship 30 for 30 my sentences have got shorter!

-Tags: writing
+tags: writing
 ---

-# since I started Ship 30 for 30 my sentences have got shorter!

-<blockquote class="twitter-tweet"><p lang="en" dir="ltr">Day 30!
-I&#39;m thrilled to have shipped every day.
-Ship 30 for 30 has been an amazing voyage.
-Big thanks to everyone I&#39;ve met throughout this experience.
-Huge thank you to <a href="https://twitter.com/dickiebush?ref_src=twsrc%5Etfw">@dickiebush</a> <a href="https://twitter.com/Nicolascole77?ref_src=twsrc%5Etfw">@Nicolascole77</a> for creating such an incredible online course.
-It truly has been epic. <a href="https://t.co/zaVwEYm6dU">pic.twitter.com/zaVwEYm6dU</a></p>&mdash; Nicola Fisher | A Gentle Life 🚢 (@liveagentlelife) <a href="https://twitter.com/liveagentlelife/status/1457471096333144075?ref_src=twsrc%5Etfw">November 7, 2021</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 I've just had a look at the first essay I wrote for Ship 30 for 30.
 What really stands out - the _long_ sentences!
 Over the last 30 days my writing has evolved.
 Shorter.
 Punchier.
 I had no idea I was doing that.
 But I take it as a positive.